Zeege-0/algorithm-homework-fas/README.md

 ## Quickstart

 The project requires a C++17 compatible compiler.
-The following command is a quickstart to run all the tests to replicate our report.
+The following command is a quickstart to run all the tests to replicate the results in our report.
 We have a nice progress bar to indicate the current progress.
-All the tests takes approximiately
+All the tests (except the last one) takes 10 minutes approximiately, the last test is very large and may take 8 minutes.

 ```bash
 # Compile the project